Overall these are very impressive, fast tyres that are also reasonably priced. It's nice that our own testing backs up the marketing claims too

 Alternatively it could equate to over a minute off the time to climb Alpe d’Huez, a weight loss of 1.5kg, 54 seconds on the 2015 Time Trial World Championship course or 2.8m in a 30 second sprint.

 Watch: Can a tubeless tyre survive a nail?

 At the launch event, we tested the new Michelin Power Competition tyres against the Pro4s on the company’s cycle tyre test track at Ladoux.
 We rode 5.5km at a constant 180 watts on the Pro4 Service Course before swapping for the Power Competitions and repeating the exercise.
 A group of 30 journalists rode an average of 0.8kph faster on the new tyre.

 It’s an exercise which Michelin has repeated dozens of times with its own test riders, with strikingly similar results: overall the Power Competitions were 0.9kph faster than the Pro4s.The Michelin Power Competition tyres are available in 23mm and 25mm widths with claimed weights of 195g and 215g respectively.

 Naturally we wanted to perform our own testing.
-In addition to field testing out on the road, in various conditions, engineer and pro rider, Dan Bigham helped me calculate the rolling resistance of these tyres.
+In addition to field testing out on the road, in various conditions, engineer and pro rider, Dan Bigham helped us calculate the rolling resistance of these tyres.
 For the details of the rolling resistance test and the full results you can click here (it's towards the bottom of the page).

 Another thing to note is that although stated as 25mm, they came up at 26mm on our stock rim when measure with calipers.
-Although light the puncture protection does appear decent and I didn't puncture while testing even on dirty wet roads.
+Although light the puncture protection does appear decent and we didn't puncture while testing even on dirty wet roads.